-1. If necessary, open the chassis while the power is running to determine which fan requires changing.
-(Never run the server for an extended period of time with the chassis open.)
-2. Turn off the power to the system and unplug the system from the outlet.
-3. Remove the failed fan's power cord from the motherboard.
-4. Press the fan release tab to lift the failed fan from the chassis and pull it completely from the chassis.
-5. Place the new fan into the vacant space in the housing, while making sure the arrows on the top of the fan (indicating air direction) point in the same direction as the arrows on the other fans.
-6. Power up the system and check that the fan is working properly before replacing the chassis cover.
+1. After determining which fan has failed, turn off the power to the system.
+2. Unplug the fan cable from the serverboard and remove the failed fan from the chassis.
+3. Replace the failed fan with an identical 4-cm fan (available from Supermicro).
+4. Push the new fan into the vacant space in the housing while making sure the arrows on the top of the fan (indicating air direction) point in the same direction as the arrows on the other fans.
+5. Reposition the fan housing back over the two mounting posts in the system, then reconnect the fan wires to the same fan headers you removed them from.
+6. Power up the system and check that the fan is working properly and that the LED on the control panel has turned off.
+Finish by replacing the chassis cover.

-Figure 6-3.
-Replacing System Cooling Fans
+Figure 6-2.
+System Cooling Fans